“The body heals with play, the mind heals with laughter, and the spirit heals with joy.” -Buddhist Proverb

 In 2022, the first Children’s Center was created in the Gisenyi Hospital near the Democratic Republic of Congo border in Rwanda.
 Head Pediatric Nurse Hyacinth Uwamariya said, “Since the start of this project, there have been changes in the behavior of the children which clearly shows that this room helps them not feel alone.
 It gives them a place to play, read, talk and have fun which makes them recover faster.”

-It all began with an idea.
+It began with an idea and developed with partners.

 BEFORE